proletariatgames/hxinflate/README.md

 Features
 ===============

-* **Type Versioning**: Allows classes to be modified, with custom upgrade functions for old serialized data.
+* **Type Versioning**: Allows classes and enums to be modified, with custom upgrade functions for old serialized data.
 * **Streams**: Deserialize objects directly from disk or any other input source.
 * **Customization**: Control which properties on an object get serialized.
 * **Optimized Data Size**: Type information is only stored once per type, and can optionally be stored externally.
+Strings can be compressed to reduce overhead.
 * **Fast Runtime**: Optimized performance (particularly for C#).

 Usage